fowlermatt/fowlermatt/README.md

 ## 💻 Currently working on :
 ### Paralegal-AI - Legal AI assistant that provide accurate, citable answers from a curated legal knowledge base.
+### LocalChat - Privacy-first, local-only AI chat application, allowing them to either use cloud-based APIs or to run open-weight models locally, ensuring all data and conversations remain on their device.
 ## 👷 I'm currently working on
 <!--{{range recentContributions 5}}
 - [{{.Repo.Name}}]({{.Repo.URL}}) - {{.Repo.Description}} ({{humanize .OccurredAt}})